dmhurley/course-site/README.md

 			php app/console bio:install [-d|--default] [-a|--all] [--no-clear] [bundles1] ... [bundlesN]

 	to install them. `bundles` should be replaced with any combination of `info`, `folder`, `student`, `clicker`, 	`score`, `exam` `trip`, `switch`, and `user`.
 This command adds the necessary lines to `app/config/sidebar.yml` and 	`app/config/routing.yml`.
-The `-a` shortcut install alls available bundles, while `-d` installs only the default.
+The `-a` shortcut installs all available bundles, while `-d` installs only the default.
 If no bundles are specified, whatever bundles are set in `app/config/parameters.yml` will be used.
 After the installation has been completed the command attempts to clear the cache (unless `--no-clear` is enabled).
 Usually this step will fail and the cache will have to be cleared manually.

 * ###### Update Site
 	To update the site after making major changes or especially after pulling updates from this repository run the command: